SunHaozhe/OmniPrint/README.md

   -om, --output_mask    Define if the generator will return masks for the text -m [MARGINS], --margins [MARGINS]
                         Define the margins (percentage) around the text when rendered.
-Each element should be a float -ft [FONT], --font [FONT]
+Each element (top, left, bottom and right) should be a float
+  -ft [FONT], --font [FONT]
                         Define font to be used
   -fd [FONT_DIR], --font_dir [FONT_DIR]